rtTAP/Deep-Learning-Challenge/AlphabetSoup_Model_Report.md

   - The target variable for the model is the `IS_SUCCESSFUL` column, which indicates if an applicant received funding.

 - **Features:**
   - The features selected for the model include all columns except for `IS_SUCCESSFUL` and `INCOME_AMT`.
-The features represent various characteristics of the funding applications, such as the amount requested, the application type, a use case and other company features..
+The features represent various characteristics of the funding applications, such as the amount requested, the application type, a use case and other company features.

 - **Removed Variables:**
   - Columns that do not contribute to the predictive model or are redundant are removed.
 These included unique identifiers such as `EIN` and `NAME`.
-The current `INCOME_AMT` column was removed to optimise the model, and was considered redundant to the success of applicant ventures.
+The `INCOME_AMT` column was removed to optimise the model, and was considered redundant to the success of applicant ventures.

 ### Compiling, Training, and Evaluating the Model